Strength Gains – 10% more over 6 Workouts

 I don’t recommend doing more than 2 exercises per body part because you’ll be doing a high number of total sets

 I recommend that you select compound exercises that recruit a lot of muscle mass.
 Therefore, exercises like rows, squats, deadlifts, or presses are the best choices for strength gains on this method.
 Hopefully, you can use at least 100 pounds in a given exercise because it makes the math easier.
 It also makes it easier to change the weight since 1 1/4 pound plates are a rarity.
-Of course if your strength levels are low, you can always use Fractional Pates to meet the 4 to 5% weight increase.
-Eleiko also makes 1 ¼ pound plates which permits you to make even more precise jumps when combined with the Eleiko kilo plates
+Of course if your strength levels are low, you can always use Fractional Plates to meet the 4 to 5% weight increase.
+You can also combine 1 ¼ pound plates which permits you to make even more precise jumps when combined with kilo plates

 Work every body part once every 4 to 5 days.
 Here’s one possible split:

 - Day 4: Shoulders and Arms